anthony-magana/JobsJet/README.md

 ---
 ## 🏁 [WEBSITE](https://jobs-jet.vercel.app)
-Jobs Jet is the all in one platform for finding a job or for hiring candidate.
+Jobs Jet is the all in one platform for finding a job or for hiring candidates.
 Swipe left or right to determine if you the employer or the candidate are a match.

 ## ⛏️ Built Using